marcusjoshm/FLIM-FRET-analysis/docs/DATA_EXPLORATION_FEATURES.md

 2. Mask source selection (none/masked files)
 3. Thresholding method selection (6 options)

+During the interactive plot, users can:
+- Adjust ellipse parameters with sliders
+- Use command line interface for ROI actions:
+  - Apply ROI to see selected pixels on intensity image
+  - Save mask from current ROI position
+- Press 'q' to quit the interactive session

 ## Technical Notes

 - All thresholding is applied to intensity data before creating phasor plots
 - Mask selection automatically detects available masks in NPZ files
 - The 'both' data type option processes each file twice (filtered then unfiltered)
 - Threshold descriptions are displayed in plot titles for reference
+- Interactive ROI actions use command line interface to avoid matplotlib button conflicts
+- Save mask functionality creates binary masks and integrates with NPZ files
+- Masks are saved as TIFF files and appended to NPZ files with metadata
 - All features are backward compatible with existing functionality